kevinveenbirkenbach/cymais/roles/dev-java/README.md

 # Java

 ## Overview
-This README file is for the Java role, which is part of the `cymais`.
+This README file is for the Java role, which is part of the `infinito`.
 The role is specifically designed to automate the installation of Java on a system, focusing on the OpenJDK 11 version.

 ## Contents of the role
 The `main.yml` file within the `java` role consists of a single, but crucial task: